Deltares-research/HydroFlows/docs/user_guide/workflow/compose_workflow.rst

 -----------------------------

 To create a rule, the method it is based on should be initialized first.
-A rule is then created by added it to the workflow using the :meth:`~hydroflows.workflow.Workflow.create_rule`.
+A rule is then created by added it to the workflow using the :meth:`~workflowpy.Workflow.create_rule`.
 When calling ``create_rule`` with a method the following steps are executed in the background:

 - The :term:`wildcards` are detected and validated.
 Based on the wildcard values different *method instances* are created.